apache/tvm/docs/langref/relay_expr.rst

 are subject to the `Broadcast` relation, meaning all three must be tensors and their shapes follow the elementwise broadcast relation.
-As with operators, the definitions of relations are not transparent to Relay and they are instead implemented externally.
+As with operators, the definitions of relations are not transparent to Relay and they are instead implemented externally in either C++ or Python.

 As in the case of `Broadcast`, relations are used to express complicated constraints on types (especially tensor shapes).